Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The Scrum Master adds additional Developers for Sprint 8.
 - [ ] The Developers carry over incomplete Sprint Backlog items from Sprint 7 to Sprint 8 and monitor the Sprint 8 burn-down chart.
 As soon as deviation from trends is detected, the Developers work with the Product Owner to negotiate remaining work.
-- [ ] There is nothing wrong The Developers will present all Product Backlog items selected for Sprint 7 at the end of the Sprint.
+- [ ] There is nothing wrong The Developers will present all Product Backlog Items selected for Sprint 7 at the end of the Sprint.
 - [x] The Developers may forecast less overall work in Sprint 8.
 - [ ] Stakeholders will encourage the Scrum Team to estimate better during the Sprint 8 Planning Meeting.
-- [x] The Developers put incomplete Product Backlog items back into the Product Backlog for re-ordering.
+- [x] The Developers put incomplete Product Backlog Items back into the Product Backlog for re-ordering.
-- [ ] The Product Owner may ask the Developers to complete the unfinished Product Backlog items from Sprint 7 in Sprint 8.
+- [ ] The Product Owner may ask the Developers to complete the unfinished Product Backlog Items from Sprint 7 in Sprint 8.

 _[⬆ Back to Top](#table-of-contents)_